Updated for the Warlords of Draenor

 - If an opponent is in “execute range” then use Execute on him instead of Whirlwind.

 - Berserker Rage should be used on cooldown although it’s best to use it in combination with other damage increasing cooldowns and when you have a decent amount of rage pooled to benefit best from the 10% damage buff.
 To make things easier, the ability has a 30 seconds cooldown meaning it can be used many times throughout an encounter.

-- Recklessness and Deadly Calm should be used as often as possible.
+- Recklessness should be used as often as possible.